 turkey by use of dogs, horses, automobiles, aircraft or other vehicles,

 or conveyances, or by the use or aid of bait or baiting of any kind.
-For the purposes of this Section, "bait" means any material, whether liquid or solid, including food, salt, minerals, and other products that can be ingested, placed, or scattered in such a manner as to attract or lure wild turkeys.
+For the purposes of this Section, "bait" means any material, whether liquid or solid, including food, salt, minerals, and other products, except pure water, that can be ingested, placed, or scattered in such a manner as to attract or lure wild turkeys.
 "Baiting" means the placement or scattering of bait to attract wild turkeys.
 An area is considered as baited during the presence of and for 10 consecutive days following the removal of the bait.

 It is unlawful for any person to take in Illinois or have in his possession